anitan027/filta-exercises/README.md

 VueJS 3 and Bootstrap 5

-In the coding guidlines it stated to use bootstrap 4.4 but since bootstrap 4.4 uses JQuery, I've used Bootstrap 5.
+In the coding guidelines, it stated to use bootstrap 4.4 but since bootstrap 4.4 uses JQuery, I've used Bootstrap 5.

 # Explain why the result of ('b' + 'a' + + 'a' + 'a').toLowerCase() is banana.